dannyvankooten/PHP-Router/README.md

     } else {
         ?><h1>No route found.</h1><?php
     }

+    ?>

+## More information
-Have a look at example.php or read trough the class' documentation for a better understanding on how to use this class.
+Have a look at the example file or read trough the class' documentation for a better understanding on how to use this class.